 Ah, music.
 The key to life.
 Think Queen’s “Friends Will Be Friends” or Andrew Gold’s “Thank You for Being a Friend.”
 But if those are too heavy handed for you, throw in Fifth Harmony’s “That’s My Girl.”
 Nothing like a little girl-power to solidify your friendship.
 “If I share my music with you, you’re an important part of my life,” said University of Michigan junior Charlie Dall.

-Alright, this one may be totally cheesy, but what better way to show your best friend your appreciation than writing down your memories?
-All you need is a jar, a pen and some paper.
+Alright, this one may be totally cheesy, but what better way to show your best friend your appreciation than writing down or printing out your memories?
+Grab a jar, a pen and some paper.
 Write down your favorite memories, milestones in your relationship or your favorite things about your best friend.
+Alternatively, fill an explosion box with photos from every moment in your friendship.
+You guys will share so many laughs with this gift.
 Hint: This also works for a significant other if you’re running low on gift-buying time.

 Because, I mean, why not?
 “My friends and I decided to organize a sex pact.
 Those of us with long distance relationships will be our S.O.s for the first time in weeks.
 We do have one single friend, but we consider this her nudge of encouragement to get out here,” said an FSU sophomore.
 In terms of cost-effectiveness, this can’t be beat.
 And nothing says friendship like helping each other score, am I right?

 Bus-stop pervs, beware.
 On the real though, a day dedicated to romance doesn’t mean you are suddenly saved from all creeps.
 Give your friends the gift of self-defense with some mace.
 No, it’s not the same as a box of chocolates, but, hey, safety first.
 Nothing says, “You’re an important part of my life” than something that could actually save their life.
 Plus, it looks like lipstick, so that’s something, right?